 - Juice of one lime

 Step 1.
-Preheat oven.
+Preheat oven to 400.
 Place rack in baking sheet and lightly spray with cooking oil.
 Place wings on rack and brush with vegetable oil.

 Step 2.
 Sprinkle one side of wings with garlic powder, salt, and pepper.
 Bake for 20 minutes then flip and repeat on the other side and bake an additional 25 minutes.